ilgatto88/climate_api/README.md

 `$regex`: Allows the use of regular expressions when evaluating field values `$text`: Performs a text search
 `$where`: Uses a JavaScript expression to match documents

+# Starting the application
+`docker-compose build --no-cache && docker-compose up -d`: build the images and start the containers